Center for Instructional Support

 • We are using EOY Kindergarten DIBELS data to determine the number of seats we need…will we have some flexibility in the fall to update the numbers?
 We usually get more first graders in the fall and the benchmark gets more challenging, so we often have more first graders falling into red.

 • We understand that beginning-of-year benchmarks can be more challenging and that many districts see an increase in students scoring below/well below between kindergarten and first grade.
-The interest form helps DESE plan and match districts and vendors, but final numbers will be confirmed in collaboration with you later this summer.
+The application form helps DESE plan and match districts and vendors, but final numbers will be confirmed in collaboration with you later this winter.

 • How should we estimate Kindergarten students without data?